MediaSavvy/MediaSavvy_Wiki/Wiki/index.md

 :::

 ::: details How do you check these websites and programs for their safety?
-For software downloading websites I download a lot of software from them and scan them via Virustotal and I monitor their behaviour.
-I also do research on those websites I list here to make sure they are safe.
+For software downloading websites, I download a lot of software from them and scan them via Virustotal and I monitor their behavior.
+I also research the websites I list here to make sure they are safe.
-For programs I will test them myself, do research on them and scan them with Virustotal and other tools.
+For programs, I will test them myself, do research on them and scan them with Virustotal and other tools.
 :::

 ::: details Will this project ever get discontinued in the future?